Jam-Cai/Jam-Cai/README.md

-# Hi there, I'm James Cai 👋
+# Hi there, I'm James 👋

 ## 🚀 About Me
 I'm a Computer Science student at the University of Waterloo with a passion for building innovative software solutions.
 I love working on everything from automotive systems to AI-powered applications.